Maximilian Buhk: Sports car racing

 For 2015, Buhk concentrated on Blancpain GT Series programme, where he was again runner-up, this time to Robin Frijns.
 His team HTP decided to use Bentley Continental GT3 car and make Vincent Abril as his teammate in the Sprint Series.
 They won three races and clinched the championship title.
 But in the Endurance Series, Buhk raced with M-Sport team with Andy Soucek and Maxime Soulet as his teammates.
 They finished the season tenth finishing in point all races but 2015 24 Hours of Spa.

 In 2016, Baumann returned as Buhk's teammate (Jazeman Jaafar was the third driver in the Endurance Cup), while HTP Motorsport bought new-for Mercedes-AMG GT3 car.
 Their pair overscored Rob Bell by ten points in the GT Series to take the title.
-While in the Endurance Cup and Sprint Cup they was second and third respectively with one race win in the two championships.
-Also he made his debut in the 2016 24 Hours of Nürburgring race, but his squad wasn't able to finish the race.
+While in the Endurance Cup and Sprint Cup they were second and third, respectively, with one race win in the two championships.
+Also he made his debut in the 2016 24 Hours of Nürburgring race, but his squad was not able to finish the race.

 For 2017, Buhk got Franck Perera as a teammate for GT Series campaign while Jimmy Eriksson was the third driver in the Endurance Cup.
 Buhk got his third runner-up spot in the GT Series.
 He and his teammates were third in both the Endurance Cup and Sprint Cup.
 In the Sprint cup Buhk with Perera was more successful as they won main Misano race.
 He repeated 24 Hours of Nürburgring race, but once again his car haven't seen a checkered flag.

 In 2018, HTP Motorsport left Blancpain GT Series in the favour of 2018 ADAC GT Masters, where Buhk is a teammate of the Indy Dontje.
 While in 2018 Blancpain GT Series Endurance Cup he joined Götz and Álvaro Parente at Strakka Racing.

 After the 2022 DTM season, Buhk announced his retirement from racing, citing "shifting priorities".